biddy1618/askchatbot/info/README-4-new-entities.md

 # To Do

+* Ground rules for labelling (long-term goal)
 * Baseline scores with precision, recall, and misses
+* Label the new data from AE
 * Synonym list (layman) - initial approach using simple mapping method (lady bug. ladybug - lady beetle) before the search